How Kensington Theatre Company was created is a really cool community story!

 Toni Butler, President, Kensington Theatre Company

-Check out these videos to see why KTC is pretty much the greatest thing since stadium seating:
+Check out these videos to see why Kensington Theatre is pretty much the greatest thing since stadium seating (which our new theatre has!!):